dhruvibakeri/fishgame-remoteplayers/Fish/Planning/self-7.md

   - its fix
   - bonus: deriving additional unit tests from the initial ones

-  As of this milestone, there were no outstanding bugs caught by integration tests related to our data representation/component functionalities or pointed out by grading feedback.
+  As of this milestone, there were no outstanding bugs caught by integration tests or pointed out by grading feedback related to our data representation/component functionalities.

 ### Bonus